inclusive-design/wecount.inclusivedesign.ca/src/collections/events/accessibility-standards-development-co-design-research.md

 In this co-research activity, participants and co-researchers learned about the standards development process, played a collaborative game to develop a standard and then "hacked" the game to make the standards development process more inclusive and accessible to the community.

-* **Session 1** - Tuesday, January 9, 2024: Education session led by Collinda Joseph.
-Manager of Accessibility and Education Accessibility Standards Canada, Government of Canada
+* **Session 1** - Tuesday, January 9, 2024: Education session led by Collinda Joseph, Manager of Accessibility and Education Accessibility Standards Canada, Government of Canada
 * **Session 2** - Tuesday, January 16, 2024: Play the Game
 * **Session 3** - Tuesday, January 23, 2024: Hack the Game